Bellevue Independent School District

 Bellevue Independent School District is a public school district based in Bellevue, Texas (USA).

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $48,481,000.
 The maintenance tax rate was $0.117 and the bond tax rate was $0.000 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.

-In 2019, the school district the Texas Education Agency 2019 Accountability Ratings rated Bellevue ISD in two categories:
+In 2019, the Texas Education Agency gave Bellevue ISD an overall score of 81, giving it a "B".
+Bellvue ISD was rated in three categories: